etiennebr/rstdocs/Applications/Feature Extraction/BinaryMorphologicalOperation.rst

 These additional ressources can be useful for further information:

-`itkBinaryDilateImageFilter, itkBinaryErodeImageFilter, itkBinaryMorphologicalOpeningImageFilter and itkBinaryMorphologicalClosingImageFilter classes <http://www.readthedocs.org/itkBinaryDilateImageFilter, itkBinaryErodeImageFilter, itkBinaryMorphologicalOpeningImageFilter and itkBinaryMorphologicalClosingImageFilter classes.html>`_
+itkBinaryDilateImageFilter, itkBinaryErodeImageFilter, itkBinaryMorphologicalOpeningImageFilter and itkBinaryMorphologicalClosingImageFilter classes